shaik1002/biggitlabbomb/doc/user/application_security/policies/merge_request_approval_policies.md

 | `fail` | `string` | false    | `open` or `closed` | `closed` (default): Invalid or unenforceable rules of a policy require approval. `open`: Invalid or unenforceable rules of a policy do not require approval. |

 ## `policy_tuning`

+> - The `policy_tuning` field was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/490092) in GitLab 17.6 [with a flag](../../../administration/feature_flags.md) named `unblock_rules_using_execution_policies`.
+Disabled by default.

+FLAG:
+The availability of this feature is controlled by a feature flag.
+For more information, see the history.

 | Field  | Type     | Required | Possible values    | Description                                                                                                          |
 |--------|----------|----------|--------------------|----------------------------------------------------------------------------------------------------------------------|